Building your capacity to scale

 W5 Building Capacity to Scale

-When we talk about “scaling” most people immediately think of scaling in terms of revenue.
+When we talk about growing a business or “scaling” most people immediately think of growing in terms of revenue.

 More customers.
 More sales.
 More money.

-But increasing sales is only one part of scaling.
+But increasing sales is only one part of growing your business.

 The other side of scaling is growing capacity.